How old (or young) can a boy or girl be to join Cub Scouting?

 Do I have to be a resident of Milpitas to join Pack 163?

-No, we serve families mostly from Milpitas, North San Jose, Berryessa, and the surrounding areas but you can live anywhere as long as you are able to attend meetings and events.
+No, we serve families mostly from Milpitas, North San Jose, Berryessa, and the surrounding areas but you can live anywhere in the South Bay as long as you are able to attend meetings and events.
 The scout can attend any school.

 Are Cub Scouts the same as Scouts BSA?

 No. Cub Scouting is a program of the Boy Scouts of America—so in that sense, Cub Scouts and Scouts BSA are both members of the same organization.
 However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys and girls.

 Cub Scouts meet in their dens two to three times a month, and a pack meeting is held for all Cub Scouts and their families once a month.
 We may hold a special activity, such as a service project, a hike or a camp out, in place of one of the meetings or in addition to the weekly or pack meetings.

 May parents attend meetings?

 Parental involvement is expected, and all meetings are open to your participation.
 Parents are highly encouraged to participate as Adult Leaders, Den Leaders, Pack Committee Members and even Cubmaster.
 At least one parent will be sitting together with the scout in a den meeting to help the scout work through the requirements.